LaToya Morgan

 LaToya Morgan is an American writer and producer.
-She held two multi-year deals with AMC and was a writer for Parenthood, Shameless, and Complications, and both writer and co-executive producer for Into the Badlands and Turn: Washington's Spies.
-She signed an overall deal with Warner Bros.
+She was a writer for Parenthood, Shameless, and Complications, and was both writer and co-executive producer for Into the Badlands and Turn: Washington's Spies.
+She was also a writer and consulting producer for The Walking Dead.
+She held two multi-year deals with AMC and She signed an overall deal with Warner Bros.
 Television Group in 2020.
-Morgan is the co-creator, executive producer and showrunner of the Max series Duster.
+Morgan is the co-creator, executive producer and showrunner of the HBO Max series Duster (2025).

 Career

-Television
+Television and film

 Morgan began her screenwriting career as a participant in the Warner Bros.
 Television Writer's Workshop.
 Her first screenwriting job was for Showtime's Shameless.
-She went on to write for Complications, Parenthood, and Turn: Washington's Spies.
+She went on to write for Complications, Parenthood, Turn: Washington's Spies, Into the Badlands, and The Walking Dead.

-Morgan signed her first of two overall deals with AMC in 2016, the last of which expired in 2020.
+She signed her first of two overall deals with AMC in 2016, the last of which expired in 2020.
 She had multiple requests from other employers before signing with AMC.
 She was an executive producer for an adaptation of The Age of Miracles produced by AMC Studios for HBO Max.
-She was also a writer and co-executive producer for Into the Badlands and a writer and consulting producer for The Walking Dead.
+She was also a writer and co-executive producer for Into the Badlands, and a writer and consulting producer for The Walking Dead.
 She oversaw AMC's inclusion initiative designed to create pathways for diverse emerging writers.
 Through the initiative she developed two projects, Farmhand and Of Two Minds.

-In July 2020 Morgan signed an overall deal with Warner Bros.
-Television Group through her production company TinkerToy Productions.
+In July 2020, Morgan signed an overall deal with Warner Bros.
+Television Group through her newly launched production company TinkerToy Productions.
 That year, Morgan won the Telling Our Stories short film competition hosted by WrapWomen and received distribution on Starz for the film Team Marilyn.

-Morgan will write the screenplay for the upcoming Night of the Living Dead reboot film, to be directed by Nikyatu Jusu.
+In 2022 it was announced that Morgan will write the screenplay for the upcoming Night of the Living Dead reboot film, to be directed by Nikyatu Jusu.

 She collaborated with J.J.
 Abrams to develop a crime drama, Duster, that HBO Max ordered in 2020.
-The series will premiere in May 2025.
+The series premiered in May 2025 and was cancelled after one season.
+In September 2025, she signed a mini first-look deal with Universal TV, under which she will write and co-executive produce the adaptation of the novel The Paris Widow by Kimberly Belle.